vlaujacky/JIRA_PYTHON_API_JSON/README.md

 ## General Information
 ### What problem this project intend to solve  ?
-The problem with Jira usage is that is to static.
-Configure issues with the web interface is boring.
+The problem with Jira usage is manual and boring due to the web interface.
 Especially when you have a lot a of issues to treat with.

 A lack of project about Jira automatization and they didn't corresponds to my usage (too simple, overkill,...).